BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 <img src="05-Week5_R_Introduction_continued_files/figure-html/5-5-1.png" width="768" />

+&nbsp;

+This adds a line of best fit, that minimizes the distance of those points from that line.
+These lines help us assess the overall pattern in the data.
+From the points and the line, does it look like there is a correlation?

 You can add a legend to a plot with `legend()` which needs you to specify the location.

 To do this, let's make a cutoff for our points and color them by points above and below the cutoff.
 We'll use our subsetting skills from last week.
-Feel free to review that section (1.3).
+Feel free to review that section (5.8).

 ```r